-Blockchain/IoT integration accelerates, hits a 'sweet spot' for the two technologies
+Blockchain and IoT integration accelerates, hits a 'sweet spot'

 The government should help to promote a blockchain platform based on open-source software and industry standards which will ensure process transparency and that no one entity profits from the technology over others, Carter said at a conference earlier this year.

 "I think we're in the state where we're duking it out for the dominant design," Carter said during a CIO panel discussion at the Blockchain Global Revolution Conference.
-"We're not an organization that pushes for more regulatory control, but there are times regulatory mandates and pushes can be incredibly helpful."
+"We're not an organisation that pushes for more regulatory control, but there are times regulatory mandates and pushes can be incredibly helpful."

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.